LizzyParkerPannell/Untargeted_metabolomics_workflow/content/04_Data-preprocessing/04_Processing-DIMS.en.md

 [MassUp](http://sing-group.org/mass-up/index.php) is open-source software that provides a GUI for processing MALDI-ToF data (or other 2D MS data like our DI-ESI-MS data).
 It utilises the [MALDIquant]() algorithms but does not require knowledge of R. It also has some nice visualisations (but is a bit old-school to look at.
 You probably wouldn’t want to use it to make your figures).
 Here we just use it for quick processing of the data and a bit of quality control.

+These instructions are the same as those for processing MALDI data (an dthe example are the same).
+You may need different parameters but these should be optimised for any experiment anayway.

 > :warning: MassUp refers to RAW data a lot but this does NOT mean .RAW files - you need .mzML

 > :book: The [manual](http://sing-group.org/mass-up/manual) and [quick start guide](http://sing-group.org/mass-up/quickstart) are very useful if you want to learn more.